Follow us on Twitter Follow us on Facebook

 Bearded Dragon

 G’Day, Mate!
-We bearded dragons are known for our sweet demeanor and easygoing attitude.
-All bearded dragons are diurnal, and don’t worry, we are non-venomous.
+We Bearded Dragons are known for our sweet demeanor and easygoing attitude.
+All Bearded Dragons are diurnal, and don’t worry, we are non-venomous.
 At first glance, a bearded dragon can look quite intimidating, but that is part of our charm!
 If you look past our spiky exterior, you will see a gentle creature that will hang out on your shoulder for hours.
-We are omnivorous; we eat crickets, mealworms, and fruit, vegetables, and dark leafy greens.
-We are also famous movie stars!
-Can you guess what movie featured us as the deadly “yellow-spotted lizards”?
+We are omnivorous; we eat crickets, mealworms, and lettuce.
+We are famous!
+Can you guess what movie we played in for being a venomous “yellow-spotted lizard”?

 Corn Snake